ilanakz500/Design-Manifesto/README.md

 <img width="189" alt="ilana3" src="https://user-images.githubusercontent.com/6757445/39410842-4f079468-4bcc-11e8-9ad2-e160270e468e.PNG">

 I am a Management Information Systems major with minors in Computer Science and Data Science.This class acts as my minor capstone for CS.
+This Summer, I will be working as a Data Analytics intern at MAPFRE Insurance.

 ## Projects/Portfolio
 1. Airport App Design